predictive-technology-laboratory/asymmetric-threat-tracker/README.md

 ```
 git clone --recursive git@github.com:MatthewGerber/asymmetric-threat-tracker.git
 ```
+* If you're going to build the installer or cut releases, edit "Installer\Installer.isl" replacing "C:\Users\matt\Documents\GitHub\asymmetric-threat-tracker" (or whatever appears) with the appropriate path to your local repository.
+This assumes that you have installed the InstallShield add-on as described above.
+If you're not going to work with the installer, skip this step.
 * Open the ATT solution in Visual Studio by double-clicking the "ATT.sln" file.
+* If you're not going to build the installer, unload the Installer project.
 * Along the top menu in Visual Studio, change the configuration of the solution from "Debug" to "Release".
 * Right-click the ATT project and select "Build".
 * Copy "att_config.xml" from the ATT project into the Config folder within the GUI project.
 After copying, select the copied file and, within the properties window, set "Copy to Output Directory" to "Copy Always".